About this book

 Awards and Praise

-Praise for Sometimes I Feel Like a Fox by Danielle Daniel:
+Praise for Danielle Daniel and Sometimes I Feel Like a Fox:

-Selected for the New York Public Library’s 100 Titles for Reading and Sharing
+Selected New York Public Library’s 100 Titles for Reading and Sharing

-An Ontario Library Association / Forest of Reading nominee (Blue Spruce Award)
+Nominee Ontario Library Association / Forest of Reading — Blue Spruce Award

 “Reminds readers of the importance of critical self-reflection and of our connection to the animal world — two ideas worth championing at any age.” — Quill & Quire, starred review